davinryan/aws-associate-architect/safe-architect/A.how-i-operate-pre-pi-planning.md

   * identify measurable benefits and metrics
   * demoing them during system and solution demos
   * own that capacity allocation, fight for it
+  * disambiguate epics and features so they are SMART - A = achievable.
+Pull out the stuff that isn't or don't make Epics.
 * Alignment - Make sure architects are aligned and if not then relentless sort this out before doing anything else otherwise you're wasting your time
 * Metrics - demand and participate in use of and quality of flow metrics at the team level
 * Keep features and related material as high level as possible to support low level changes